chrisferrer/blog/_posts/2017-01-21-17-playstation-thank-you-receipt.md

 ![MRW "I immediately regret this decion."][1]

-I think the gif captures my feelings exactly until I open the email in a tizzy and see the total is $0.00.
-Now this isn’t the end of the world by any means, however, it doesn’t provide the best product experience.
-The app store on Mac desktop used to ask for payment information when downloading a free app and as you can see below Playstation sends these pesky emails.
+I think the Ron Burgundy captures my feelings exactly until I open the email and see the total is $0.00.
+Now, this isn’t the end of the world by any means, however, it doesn’t provide the best product experience.
+Another example of this is the app store on Mac desktop used to ask for payment information when downloading a free app and as you can see below Playstation sends these pesky emails.

 ![Playstation - Thank You For Your Purchase][2]

 Rather than shocking people a simple “Receipt for your free app” would do just fine and assuage all the worries that might sprout among users.

 A few other things that could be improved with this checkout process is taking advantage of the email real estate.
 For example, the receipt is a perfect place to place promotions, which Playstation has done, however, I already have Playstation plus so promoting another service like Vue would be perfect here.
-On the other hand Playstation may want to emphasize the benefits that I get from already having Playstation plus.
+On the other hand, Playstation may want to emphasize the benefits that I get from already having Playstation plus.

 ![Email Footer Playstation Store Receipt][3]